Hyper-Convolution Networks for Biomedical Image Segmentation: Experiments

 \section{Experiments}

 The hyper-convolution is a general module that can replace regular convolutions for a wide range of computer vision applications.
 In this work, we demonstrate it in the context of a segmentation task.
-We conduct experiments on two biomedical image segmentation tasks: liver lesion segmentation \cite{lits} and MS lesion segmentation \cite{mslesion} (see Figure~\ref{fig:exp}).
-We then analyze prospectives of the hyperconvolution kernels compared to standard kernels.
+We conduct experiments on two biomedical image segmentation tasks: liver lesion segmentation \cite{lits} and MS lesion segmentation \cite{mslesion} (Figure~\ref{fig:exp}).
+We choose these to demonstrate the hyper-convolution operation since many biomedical image segmentation tasks benefit from larger receptive field while being prone to overfitting.
+We then analyze perspectives of the hyper-convolution kernels compared to standard kernels.